-The Puffer ships proved a vital lifeline to Islay and many other hebridean islands.
-These were small, coal-fired cargo ships that ran from the clyde in Glasgow.
-At one point there were more than 20 builders, most of which were on the Forth and Clyde canal at Kirkintilloch and Maryhill.
-As well as providing a service to the islands, these little ships proved themselves invaluable in the First World War, servicing warships at Scapa Flow.
+The Puffers were small, coal-fired cargo ships which provided a crucial lifeline to Islay and other Scottish islands for many years.
+At one point, more than 20 builders were located on the Forth and Clyde canal between Kirkintilloch and Maryhill.
+Beyond servicing the islands, the Puffers also proved themselves invaluable during the First World War, servicing warships at Scapa Flow.

-The Puffer service to the islands continued right up until 1993, when the government removed subsidies, at which point the shipping companies could no longer compete with road transport and new ferry services.
-Today the Puffers are remembered fondly and immortalised in the short stories of Neil Munro featuring the adventures of Para Handy and his trusty Puffer, The Vital Spark.
+Today, the Puffers are remembered fondly by many and were immortalised in the short stories of Neil Munro, featuring the adventures of Para Handy and his trusty ship, The Vital Spark.

-There’s no mistaking the provenance when you nose it… Islay leaps out of the glass at you with Smoke, Charcoal and Ash backed up by some Salty Sea Air and Creamy Vanilla and Lemon.
-On the palate there are notes of Vanilla, Brine, White Pepper and Werther’s Originals Boiled Sweets, all wrapped in a blanket of medicinal Peat Smoke.
+There’s no mistaking the region on the nose… Islay leaps out of the glass with Smoke, Charcoal and Ash backed up by Salty Sea Air, Creamy Vanilla and Lemon.
+On the palate there are notes of Vanilla, Brine, White Pepper and Boiled Sweets, wrapped in a blanket of medicinal Peat Smoke.

-Smell: 17 / 20.
-I’m a sucker for an Islay on the nose and will always be seduced by that smokey, seaside character.
+Smell: I’m a sucker for the smell of an Islay dram and am completely seduced by this smokey, seaside character.

-Taste: 16 / 20.
-Perhaps not quite as strong on the palate as on the nose but still a big, smokey mouthfull with a great oily texture.
+Taste: Perhaps not as strong on the palate as on the nose but still a big, smokey mouthful with a pleasant oily texture.

-Overall: 41 / 50.
-Maybe it’s not one of the most fashionable drams from Islay but Caol Ila produces a very accomplished whisky in it’s own right and fans of peat smoke should ensure they get to know it.
+Score: 41 / 50.
+Maybe it’s not one of the most fashionable drams from Islay but Caol Ila produces a very accomplished whisky in it’s own right and fans of peat smoke should make the effort to get to know it.